Weakness in the legs may happen for a variety of reasons. It may affect one leg or both and may come on suddenly or days or weeks.

 - medications that increase muscle strength by preventing the breakdown of the neurotransmitter acetylcholine

 - medications that help to reduce the activity of the immune system

-The Centers for Disease Control and Prevention (CDC) estimate that ALS affects fewer than 20,000 people in the U.S. However, the exact prevalence is unclear.
+The Centers for Disease Control and Prevention (CDC) estimate that ALS affects fewer than

 The symptoms of ALS appear gradually and can be very different for each person.
 Some possible symptoms include: